Jatinder Singh

 Jatinder Singh (born 5 March 1989) is an Indian-born cricketer who plays for the Oman national cricket team.
 He made his debut for the Omani national side at the 2011 World Cricket League Division Three tournament.
 He is a right-handed top-order batsman.

-Early life
+Early life and education

 Singh was born on 5 March 1989 in Ludhiana, Punjab, India.
 He is a member of the Ramgarhia carpenter caste within the Sikh community.
 His father, Gurmail Singh, immigrated to Oman in 1975 to work for the Royal Oman Police as a carpenter.
 He moved to Oman in 2003 with his mother Paramjeet Kaur and three siblings, attending the Indian School, Muscat.

 Singh represented the Omani under-19 side in five matches at the 2007 ACC Under-19 Elite Cup.
 He served as Oman's wicket-keeper in the tournament, where, unusually, all five of his dismissals were stumpings.
 Three of those stumpings came in the same match, against the Hong Kong under-19s.